 In addition to a national ranking for heart and heart surgery by U.S. News & World Report for 2010-11, Scripps Memorial Hospital La Jolla and Scripps Green Hospital were recognized for high performance in eight additional specialty areas including diabetes and endocrinology; gastroenterology; geriatrics; gynecology; kidney disorders; orthopedics; pulmonology; and urology.

-Scripps Mercy Hospital was recognized for high performance in 10 specialty areas including cancer; diabetes and endocrinology; gastroenterology; geriatrics; heart and heart surgery; kidney disorders; neurology and neurosurgery; orthopedics; pulmonology; and urology.
+Scripps Mercy Hospital (San Diego and Chula Vista) was recognized for high performance in 10 specialty areas including cancer; diabetes and endocrinology; gastroenterology; geriatrics; heart and heart surgery; kidney disorders; neurology and neurosurgery; orthopedics; pulmonology; and urology.

 “This recognition demonstrates Scripps Health’s outstanding quality care in cardiovascular services, as well as other many other important specialties,” said Chris Van Gorder, Scripps president and CEO.
 “Today’s news further demonstrates the consistent high-quality care we provide across our system.
 We owe these accolades to the incredible dedication and talent of our hospitals’ staff and physicians.”